 Drop shipping is a very appealing prospect for many sellers; however it is not always a realistic one.
-Despite the hassle, 'doing it yourself' can often be a more sensible option financially, especially for new businesses.
+Despite the hassle of "doing it yourself" can often be a more sensible option financially, especially for new businesses.

 - Drop shipping can be costly.
 You have to pay for the cost of the labor and materials involved in drop shipping.
 Generally this is between $2 and $5 per item.
 Many new sellers find that the additional costs of drop shipping greatly reduce their profit margins and sometimes nullify the whole operation.
 This is the main reason why drop shipping is not a viable option for some sellers.